LizbethMG-Teaching/pose2behav-book/labs/0_prerequisites.md

 - Make sure you have at least 5–10 GB of free disk space before starting.
 - Ensure you have a stable internet connection.
-- On macOS: the first time you access Downloads in Terminal, you may get a popup asking “Terminal wants to access your Downloads folder.” → Click Allow.

 ## 2. DeepLabCut installation